nnseva/django-scalable/README.md

 ### Scalable.reacquire(acquired_by, queryset=None, acquired_at=None)

-Reacquires a set of model instances, just updating the `acquired_by` to the passed value, or to the `timezone.now()` value by default.
+Reacquires a set of model instances, just updating the `acquired_at` to the passed value, or to the `timezone.now()` value by default.

 Present parameters and return value have same meaning as for the `acquire()` call.